 CLIMATE: At least in Taipei and the lowland coastal areas that we’ll visit it is likely to be warm, with temperatures ranging from 20-32°C (70-88°F) during the days and cooler, perhaps down to 18°C (64°F), at night.
 It will be slightly hotter and definitely more humid on Lanyu, an island that we visit for parts of two days and one night.
 In the mountains it will be noticeably cooler with temperatures possibly dropping almost as low as 8°C (46°F) at night.
 Several of our early mornings here might also be chilly.
 Rain is typically infrequent throughout the tour but is still a possibility – it rained at least once every day of the 2012 and 2024 tours, and occasionally rained very hard.
 It is perhaps most likely in the hills at Da Syue Shan, near Cingjing or at Alishan but cannot be discounted anywhere.

-ACCOMMODATION: Our hotel in Taipei is of a good international standard with private bathrooms, proper restaurants and other facilities that you would normally expect such as gift shops in the lobby, business centres and in-room facilities for making international phone calls etc. Our others hotels are standard with clean rooms, each with an en suite bathroom with a western toilet and shower.
+ACCOMMODATION: Our hotel in Taipei is of a good international standard with private bathrooms, and other facilities that you would normally expect such as gift shops in the lobby, business centres and in-room facilities for making international phone calls etc. Our others hotels are standard with clean rooms, each with an en suite bathroom with a western toilet and shower.

 Our Lanyu Island accommodation is perhaps the poorest that we use but all the rooms are clean and all have en suite facilities with a bath, shower and a western toilet.
 However the hotel is a bit shabby and run down.
 We’ll spend just one night here.